SYip/iluvapis/are-you-an-api-techical-leader.md

 > 401 Unauthorized - The request requires user authentication.

-## Question 7: Media Type
+## Question 7: What is a Media Type used for?
 > Identifier used to indicate the type of data that a file contains.

-# Topic 2. : APRESTful service design expertise
+# Topic 2. : RESTful API service design expertise
-The L.L.Bean API Teams primary responsibility is to provide consistent information resource to it’s consumer apps.
+The API Teams primary responsibility is to provide consistent information resource to it’s consumer apps.
 This requires APIs originally designed by various team must be represented is a cohesive, consumable and developer friendly manner.

 Common tooling we use for describing API’s include:
 - API Blueprint: http://apiblueprint.org/